ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-4-nested-loops.rst

 1. Complete the code in the active code window below to draw a snowflake of triangles.
 How many times did you need to run the outer loop to go all the way around?

 2. In the exercise above, you figured out how many times to run the outer loop to finish the snowflake.
 You may have noticed that the number of times the loop needs to run is related to the angle you turn before drawing the next triangle (30 degrees).
 These turns have to add up to 360 degrees to go all the way around.
-Create a variable to use instead of 30 in the last turn command and change it to a different value (try 45 or 15).
-Change the outer loop so that it runs the number of times needed by using a formula with this turn amount variable and 360.
+Create a variable called **turnAmount** to use instead of 30 in the last turn command and change it to a different value (try 45 or 15).
+Change the outer loop so that it runs the number of times needed by using a formula with this turnAmount variable and 360.
 Can you draw a snowflake using more or less triangles than before?

-3. Create another variable for the number of sides in the polygon the inner loop draws.
+3. Create another variable called **n** for the number of sides in the polygon the inner loop draws.
 Change the angle in the inner loop to also use a formula with 360 and this new variable.
 Can you change your snowflake to draw squares or pentagons instead?
 (Note this may overwhelm the Active Code server, so you may need to switch to using this |repl link| or your own IDE).

 4. Let's add some more color!
 Add an if/else statement that changes the |Color| of the pen before the inner loop depending on whether the outer loop variable is odd or even.
 Remember that even numbers have no remainder when divided by 2.